Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily

 \subsection{Bias-corrected estimator}

-Next, we further construct a bias corrected estimator where the central idea is to correct for the finite sample bias using the corrected score function methodology from the well-developed theory of measurement error models \cite{stefanski1985effects,stefanski1985covariate,schafer1987covariate,nakamura1990corrected,novick2002corrected}.
+Next, we further construct a bias-corrected estimator where the central idea is to correct for the finite sample bias using the corrected score function methodology from the well-developed theory of measurement error models \citep{stefanski1985effects,stefanski1985covariate,schafer1987covariate,nakamura1990corrected,novick2002corrected}.
 Let $d_i = \sum_j A_{ij}$ and $D$ denote the diagonal matrix containing $d_i$s as the diagonal elements.
 Define $L = D^{-1}A$, and define $W=[1_n \quad Y_{t-1} \quad LY_{t-1} \quad Z] $ as the matrix collecting all the predictor variables except for $\hat{U}$.
 Let $\eta=[\alpha_0, \alpha_1, \rho, \gamma]$.
-If it is known that $\hat{U}_i = U_i + \xi_i$ and $Var(\xi_i)=\Delta_i$, i.e., if the error covariance matrices for the different nodes are known, then \cite{nakamura1990corrected} provides the following bias-corrected estimator.
+If it is known that $\hat{U}_i = U_i + \xi_i$ and $\text{Var}(\xi_i)=\Delta_i$, i.e., if the error covariance matrices for the different nodes are known, then \cite{nakamura1990corrected} provides the following bias-corrected estimator for the linear regression model parameters.
 Define the following quantities.